adam-sporka/gradriguito/runtime/readme.txt

-Open beat.gto in Notepad for instructions.
+Open tutorial.gto in Notepad for instructions.
+Then try building before-basics.gto